castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 ## Frame processing insights

-I selected _pypacker_ as the capture parser among other alternatives as it seems to be the fastest library available at the moment.
+I selected _pypacker_ as the capture parser, among other alternatives, as it seems to be the fastest library available at the moment.
 I gave a go to [pyshark](https://github.com/KimiNewt/pyshark), which is a Python wrapper for [tshark](https://man.archlinux.org/man/tshark.1), but it was unbearably slow